chrrs/scribble/README.md

 Scribble supports multiple Minecraft versions using [Stonecutter](https://stonecutter.kikugie.dev/).
 The easiest way to interact with this is by using an IDE such as IntelliJ.
 To switch between versions, use the Gradle tasks under the `stonecutter` category.
+To run the game, use the `runActive{Fabric,Forge,Neoforge}` tasks.

-Make sure to switch back to `1.21.4-fabric` to commit changes.
+Make sure to switch back to `1.21.4` to commit changes.

 ### Release checklist